|Freighter beyond a peninsula while docked in Lautoka, Fiji.|

 It’s during the gyrations on the dance floor that suddenly we become young again, energized, hopeful for a long and healthy life and overall grateful to be alive and able to move about to the fast-paced thumping of the music.

 |Buses were lined up at the port to take passengers on a variety of tours.|

 A variety of songs played on the three colored lighted stations consisting of red, blue, and green lights on the headset.
 One need only notice the color of their own favorite song on their headset to dance with someone else listening to the same station, same color.

 Although many couples and groups didn’t seem to care if their partners were listening and dancing to different songs, everyone, regardless of the songs, couldn’t seem to stop dancing, laughing, and interacting.

 |Booths were set up along the port for tourists to shop.
 No interest in that!|

-Hoping for an early evening Tom didn’t get to sleep until well after 1:00 am and it was 2:15 am the last time I looked at the time on the phone.
-Today, another sleepy day, we’ll attempt a short nap at some point.
+Hoping for an early evening, Tom didn’t get to sleep until well after 1:00 am, and it was 2:15 am the last time I looked at the time on the phone.
+So today, another sleepy day, we’ll attempt a short nap at some point.

-Neither of us are good at napping when its hard to turn off the “music” in our heads.
-I suppose in essence, that’s a good thing!
+Neither of us is good at napping when it’s hard to turn off the “music” in our heads.
+But, I suppose, in essence, that’s a good thing!

 May you have music in your head today and always!